-This kind of imagery related to the 1980s was one of the reasons why Thatcher was especially loathed by certain segment of British alternative and popular culture – often exemplified by the of anti-Thatcher songs made in the early 1980s.
-However, the image of successful and good life propagated by the New Pop, and satirically characteried by Opportunities, was seized by certain segments of popular culture as epitomiing the radical changes of the decade.
-The image of ‘videos, colour TV, drink and dance whenever you want to and never have to work’ (Simper 1982: 10) became more and more alluring through the complicated vision of mainstream entertainment and its values associated with Thatcher rule. his the New Romantic aspiration to rich and famous as soon as possible (duNoyer 2009: 241), subsequently heard as the clarion call of Thatcher decade, and customarily described as ‘stylised, slick, expensive and fake’ (Elms 1985: 52).
+This kind of imagery related to the 1980s was one of the reasons why Thatcher was especially loathed by a certain segment of British alternative and popular culture – often exemplified by the string of anti-Thatcher songs made in the early 1980s.
+However, the image of a successful and good life propagated by the New Pop, and satirically characterised by Opportunities, was seized by certain segments of popular culture as epitomising the radical changes of the decade.
+The image of ‘videos, colour TV, drink and dance whenever you want to and never have to work’ (Simper 1982: 10) became more and more alluring through the uncomplicated vision of mainstream entertainment and its values associated with Thatcher’s rule.
+This all lay very close to the New Romantic aspiration to become rich and famous as soon as possible (duNoyer 2009: 241), subsequently heard as the clarion call of Thatcher decade, and customarily described as ‘stylised, slick, expensive and fake’ (Elms 1985: 52).

-In this sense, the combination of Thatcherism and media/popular culture then not only reflect the values of Neo-Right, but contains a conflict, if not an opposition, which makes the relationship his conflict uncovered itself as more paradoxical when the radical post-punk theorising with Marxism and related ideas was perceived as hip’ and chic’, starting to build access to the subversive flirting with the philosophical and theoretical ideas of consumerism, marketing and new economy.
+In this sense, the combination of Thatcherism and media/popular culture then not only reflects the values of the Neo-Right, but contains a conflict, if not an opposition, which makes the relationship one in which both elements influenced the other.
+This conflict uncovered itself as more paradoxical when the radical post-punk theorising with Marxism and related ideas was perceived as ‘hip’ and ‘chic’, starting to build access to the subversive flirting with the philosophical and theoretical ideas of consumerism, marketing and the new economy.
 The whole mindscape of the song Opportunities can then be analysed in this context.
-The new continental – mainly French – big theory, which interest partly rose the idelogical frustration experienced among art- and intellectual metropolitan cognoscenti, served as the new motivation for generation old enough to remember the theories circulated around the late-1960s counter-culture – writings of Guy Debord – now ready to be assimilated as the part of new media economy.
-The continuing demystifi of the pop process, which sternly refused to acknowledge the previous truths related to the authenticity of pop/rock experience, was anxiously turning the rock-ideology upside down.
-Thus, became as important as musician, fashion as important as music itself, club culture was more exciting than bands playing live, music video was the most innovative form of pop expression and studio became the place for ‘true’ pop production.
-This was the very process criticied by journalists who abhorred the Thatcherite marketplace.
+The new continental – mainly French – big theory, about which interest partly arose as a result of the ideological frustration experienced among art- and intellectual metropolitan cognoscenti, served as the new motivation for a generation old enough to remember the theories circulated around the late-1960s’ counter-culture – for example the writings of Guy Debord – now ready to be assimilated as the part of the new media economy.
+The continuing demystification of the pop process, which sternly refused to acknowledge the previous truths related to the authenticity of pop/rock experience, was anxiously turning the entire rock-ideology upside down.
+Thus, DJs became as important as musicians, fashion as important as music itself, club culture was more exciting than bands playing live, music video was the most innovative form of pop expression and the studio became the place for ‘true’ pop production.
+This was the very process criticised by journalists who abhorred the Thatcherite marketplace.